 Who should control knowledge?

 A patent is a legal document that gives an inventor control over who uses their invention.
-When asked about the Polio vaccine, its founder, Jonas Salk said:
+When asked about the Polio vaccine, its developer, Jonas Salk said:

 "There is no patent.
 Could you patent the sun?"